Files¶

 x-application-token: {appToken}

-The response is the raw file binary with a Content-Type of application/octet-stream.
+The response is the raw file binary with a Content-Type header based on the file's MIME type.
 Client caching is set to 60 minutes.

 Listing Files¶